Chirag-ahir/SFC-Preparation/README.md

 Production: You can use https://login.salesforce.com/<br>
 Sandbox: You can use http://test.salesforce.com/

-What is Sandbox?<br>
+What is Sandbox? and how it is different from Production environment? <br>
 Sandbox is a copy of the production environment, used for testing and development purposes.
+It's completely separete from your Production environment.
+In the production environment, everything is live and operational, meaning that all your real user data, records, and business processes are active.
+It’s where users interact with Salesforce on a day-to-day basis while Sandbox is a completely isolated environment from Production.
 Sandbox will automatically gets deleted if no one log into for 180 days.

 How to login to sandbox?<br>
 Users can log into the sandbox at https://test.salesforce.com by appending .sandbox_name to their Salesforce usernames.
 For example, if a username for a production organization is user1@acme.com, and the sandbox is named “test”, then the modified username to log into the sandbox is user1@acme.com.test.